nroduit/nroduit.github.io/content/demo.en.md

 {{% launch-weasis id="st-spacing" params="studyUID=1.3.6.1.4.1.5962.1.2.65535.20090407071000.6523764" %}}

 {{% notice info %}}
-Select the view and press 'd' to draw line.
+Select the view and press 'd' to draw a line.
 {{% /notice %}}

 ------------------------------------------------------------------------